pnnl/UrbanBEM/doc/0114minutes.md

 ### Do we want to have pre-simulated load profiles to answer questions

 - This depends on the application.
+Most use cases would require us to run simulations and that the main capability we target.

 ### Benefits of the proposed modeling approach

 - Comparing with ground up case-specific modelling (i.e. modeling in our prototypes), in this project, we do on the fly zoning and would have more flexibility.
 Easier to troubleshooting, and do benchmarking
 - Comparing with existing simulation-based benchmarking tool.
 Our lego modeling approach is more sophisticated and is expected to yield more accurate results.
+In FY20, we'll not have have much effort to do benchmarking.
+We can do two things: 1) to compare  the shape and order of magnitude of aggregated load curve with some existing ones; 2) to compare our results from logo-based prototype models with those from a corrsponding EPSTD prototype models.
   - This needs to be confirmed.
   - Comparing with Comcheck?
   - Some earlier benchmarking tool would build a simple rectangle space model to simulate the baseline energy usage.

-### Potential issues
+### Potential issues (not in the FY20 scope)

 - Inter-building shading: LBNL's Tianhen Hong developed an EP feature to capture the inter-bldg shading impact.
 More detailed information is not acquired yet.
 - Inter-building airflow impact: Unknown knowledge